simonpotel/QTSBE/data/README.md

 Please note that there are usage limits imposed by the Binance API.
 It allows a maximum of 600 requests per minute.

-The data format within the `bank/` directory is currently CSV, and there are plans to update it to HDF5 format in the future for better efficiency.
+The data format within the `bank/` directory is currently CSV.